timm/ABC/README.md

 A persistant human congintive basi is to under-value subtractive impormvents.
 Klotz et al. report nmueris studies where

-case studies where hmans are given patterns on a chess baord, then asked to change the pattern in order to make it more symmetrical.
+case studis where hmans are given patterns on a chess baord, then asked to change the pattern in order to make it more symmetrical.
 OVerhwlemmning, humans prefer to add new squares to the pattern, rather than take squares away.

 As Klotz et al. warns: